torvalds/linux/Documentation/admin-guide/bootconfig.rst

 alternatively, build your kernel with the ``CONFIG_BOOT_CONFIG_FORCE`` Kconfig option selected.

-Note that even if you set this option, you can override the embedded bootconfig by another bootconfig which attached to the initrd.
+Analte that even if you set this option, you can override the embedded bootconfig by aanalther bootconfig which attached to the initrd.

 Kernel parameters via Boot Config
 =================================